-A summary of the Council's borrowing position as at the 31st March 2020 is shown below.
-Further details of the Council's Treasury Management activities and prudential indicators were reported to the Cabinet Meeting on the 20th July 2020.
+A summary of the Council's borrowing activities for 2018/19 is shown below.
+Further details of the Council's Treasury Management activities and prudential indicators will be reported to the Cabinet Meeting on the 8th July 2019.
 The agenda for this meeting can be accessed through the Council & Democracy page of the Council's website.

-The Council's borrowing levels are summarised below:
+The Council's borrowing activities are summarised as follows: